 How to Make Pearl Couscous

 Pearl couscous is larger with a more chewy texture and nutty taste than regular couscous.
-If you are looking for another pearl couscous recipe, you can try our deliciously easy Blistered Tomato and Basil Salad with Israeli Couscous.
+If you are looking for another pearl couscous recipe, you can try our deliciously easy Blistered Tomato and Basil Salad.

 Take 1 cup of pearl couscous and give it a rinse before cooking.
 In a medium saucepan, add pearl couscous and then top up with 1 ½ cups of vegetable stock.
 Simmer gently over medium heat with the lid on for about 10 minutes.